vuetifyjs/vuetify/packages/docs/src/pages/en/features/theme.md

 ## Custom theme colors

-The Vuetify theme system supports adding custom colors.
-For any property added to the **colors** object, Vuetify will generate a number of css classes and variables for you to use in your application.
+The Vuetify theme system supports adding *custom* colors.
+When configuring the Vuetify theme settings, add any number of custom colors to the **colors** object and Vuetify will generate a number of CSS classes and variables for you to use in your application.

 ```js
 // src/plugins/vuetify.js